-Hospital error litigation can involve a long, arduous legal process; however, with the assistance of the exceptional TX medical malpractice attorneys at Williams & Brown LLP, your case may be resolved in an efficient manner with a favorable outcome.
-Contact us today at (888) 741-6200 or (254) 741-6200 to get started on the road to recovery.
+Hospital error litigation can involve a long, arduous legal process; however, with the assistance of the exceptional TX medical malpractice attorneys at Brown Trial Firm, PLLC, your case may be resolved in an efficient manner with a favorable outcome.
+Contact us today at (866) 393-2611 or (254) 269-6700 to get started on the road to recovery.

 Get Legal Help If You’ve Suffered from an Anesthesia Error

 When an anesthesiologist commits a preventable medical error, the error can result in devastating injury, profound brain damage or even death.
 Many times, the person who administers anesthesia is not a medical doctor.
 Certified nurse anesthetists are often employed by hospitals and assigned by the hospital to administer anesthesia to patients during surgical procedures.
 Most patients don’t know that the hospital personnel administering the anesthesia and monitoring the patient during the procedure may not be doctors.